A poetic meditation on the element uniting Nagasaki, Argyll and a mutant bounty hunter.

 A series in which four leading figures reflect on the nature of happiness.

-Nick Maes revisits and celebrates The Who's influential rock-opera Tommy, 40 years on.
+Nick Maes revisits and celebrates The Who's influential rock-opera, Tommy.

 In the Solar System's outer darkness, planet Neptune has its first 'official' birthday.